 A new era for online notarisation: how My Notary is reinventing a centuries-old profession

 Notarisation has existed in roughly the same form for centuries.
 A signer travels to an office, hands over their identity document, signs in front of a witness, and waits days or weeks for the certified result.
-The institution works, but the experience has barely evolved since the typewriter.
-My Notary was built to change that.
-Not by replacing notaries with software, but by giving them the tools to deliver the same legal certainty at a fraction of the time and friction.
-Here is what that shift looks like, and why it matters now.
+My Notary was built to change that — not by replacing notaries with software, but by giving them the tools to deliver the same legal certainty at a fraction of the time and friction.

 Why traditional notarisation hit a wall